 Birds come in all shapes and sizes.
 Some birds evolved long wings to help them fly over great distances, while others developed short, powerful wings.
 Meanwhile, some birds possess long beaks to help them catch fish, while others have short beaks to break open seeds.
 Depending on their environment, birds can rely on a different set of physical abilities in order to survive.
 For example, most mammals have 7 cervical vertebrae in the neck.
 Therefore, most mammals possess rather short necks, which helps to reduce birth complications and neuronal problems.
-However, reptiles, amphibians, and birds adapted varying numbers of vertebrae in their necks.
+However, reptiles, amphibians, and birds adapted to have varying numbers of vertebrae in their necks.
 This is why you see some birds with short necks and other birds with long necks.
 Birds with long necks rely on their necks to help them catch prey and usually belong to the wading class of birds.
 That said, which birds have long necks?

 In this article, we’ll cover 7 different birds with long necks.
 Along with discussing their distribution and habitat, we’ll also discuss their physical characteristics, diet, and conservation status.
 Furthermore, we’ll take the time to examine the structure of their necks and how they use their long necks to survive.
 Get ready to stretch out your neck and pay attention as we learn about 7 birds with long necks.